Looking to add a little fun to your holiday party? It’s time to make this no sew Dollar Tree Grinch gnome!

 Fold the triangle in half, forming a nice cone that fits over the gnome’s head, then hot glue the triangle into this cone shape and trim any excess felt.

 Cut a strip of sherpa fabric about 1 1/2 inches wide and long enough to go around the entire brim of the hat.
 Hot glue this in place around the brim.

 Cut a 2-inch square of sherpa fabric, then hot glue the edges together, making a pom pom.
 Hot glue this pom pom to the tip of the hat.

 Place the hat low over the nose of the gnome, add polyfill inside the hat, as desired, to give your gnome a bit more of a head, and hot glue the hat in place over the nose.
 Then pull the hat down in the back and hot glue it in place, opening up the face.
 Then it’s time to enjoy your Grinch gnome.

 More Grinch Crafts You Might Like

 - Max from the Grinch Gnome – I have a confession: I love Max just as much as I love the Grinch.
-They’re a package set and this easy gnome version of Max from the Grinch Movie is oh so cute!
+They’re a packaged set and this easy gnome version of Max from the Grinch Movie is oh, so cute!

-- Grinch Mason Jar – Wanna make a Ginch gift but don’t know how to package it?
-A mason jar is the answer.
-Always.
+- Grinch Mason Jar – Do you want to make an easy Grinch gift but don’t know how to package it?
+A mason jar is always the answer.